-Georgia Power's Simple Solar program allows solar to be available to all customers, including those with renewable energy goals, those who cannot install a rooftop system, or those who live in an area where solar power is not an option.
-It assists customers in supporting and fostering the growth of solar energy in Georgia by enabling Georgia Power to purchase and retire Renewable Energy Credits (RECs) generated from solar energy resources.
+Georgia Power's Simple Solar program allows all customers to support and foster the growth of solar energy by enabling Georgia Power to purchase Renewable Energy Credits (RECs) generated from solar energy resources and retire them on the customer's behalf.
+Simple Solar is available to all customers, including those with renewable energy goals, those who cannot install a rooftop system, or those who live in an area where solar power is not an option.

 Benefits of Georgia Power's Simple Solar program include:

 - Helping your business and improving relationships with your customers, employees and the local community

 - Improving our environment by supporting the reduction of emissions from fossil fuels

 - Utilizing Green-e Energy certified renewable energy credits (RECs)

 Solar energy is power that is harnessed from the sun.
 The solar Renewable Energy Credits (RECs) Georgia Power purchases for the Simple Solar program are generated through photovoltaic (PV) systems that use semiconductor cells, or modules, which convert sunlight directly into electricity.
 The PV cells are connected in the form of flat panels and arrays of panels that can be mounted on the ground or rooftops.
 The energy generated through the use of PV technology produces zero emissions.

 Simple Solar FAQs